grumdrig/colossal/README.md

     You pick up the key.
 You notice something is written on it.

 The narration is paused frequently to allow the player to supply direction for the avatar in the story.
-It is the goal of the player to find a happy ending to the story, from the avatar's point of view.
+In a prose game, it is the goal of the player to find a happy ending to the story, from the avatar's point of view.
+In the case of Tarpit Adventure, generating the proper output given the inputs is what constitutes a happy ending.

 So commands alternate with short continuations of the story, commands being most typically of the form